Community businesses work to connect the classroom to career paths for students with disabilities.

-- Nashua Region: Lucky Dig Thrift Shop, Gurney’s Automotive in Nashua and Milford, Lou’s Custom Exhaust, RGA Tire and Auto, LDN Automotive, Good Mojo Dog Center, Bite Me Kupcakez, Lisa’s Tippy Toes Daycare, Gate City Collision and the Nashua Soup Kitchen.
+- Nashua Region: Lucky Dig Thrift Shop, Gurney’s Automotive in Nashua and Milford, Lou’s Custom Exhaust, RGA Tire and Auto, LDN Automotive, Good Mojo Dog Center, Bite Me Kupcakez, Lisa’s Tippy Toes Daycare, Gate City Collision, Nashua Soup Kitchen and the Book Cellar.

 - Manchester Region: Advance Auto Parts, TJ Maxx, HomeGoods, Five Guys Burgers and Fries; The Growing Years, Manchester Community College, Follett Bookstore, DoubleTree by Hilton Manchester Downtown Hotel, CVS, Habitat for Humanity, Caregivers NH and New Hampshire Food Bank.